JARVIS-AI/ReactSummit.com/README.md

 * `npm run lint` - linting javascript with **eslint**.
 * `npm run lint-fix` - fix as many issues as possible relatives to **eslint** settings.

+## About GitNation

+[GitNation](https://gitnation.org/#about) is a foundation contributing to the development of the technological landscape by organizing events which focus on the open source software.
+We organize meaningful and entertaining JavaScript conferences and meetups, connecting talented engineers, researchers, and core teams of important libraries and technologies.

+Besides offering [single conference tickets](https://gitnation.org/#events), the organization also sells a GitNation Multipass providing discounted access to multiple [remote JavaScript conferences and workshops](https://portal.gitnation.org/multipass).